maxitg/SetReplace/README.md

 Out[] = {{0, 1}, {1, 0}}
 ```

-Keep in mind however that rule dropping a vertex does not imply this vertex would be deleted from the state, as there may be other edges containing this vertex.
+Keep in mind that rule dropping a vertex does not imply this vertex would be deleted from the state, as there may be other edges containing this vertex.

 #### Connectedness